Skip to content

 2. Application form

-For interested parties, please send an email to Ms. NG (maics@cuhk.edu.hk)
+For interested parties, please send an email to (maics@cuhk.edu.hk)

 MA in Intercultural Studies Merit Award